Evergreen Tree with Edible Fruit

 Nothing can compare to that zesty, sugary sweet flavor.
 It's an experience like no other, and the Owari Satsuma is the best Mandarin tree to bring that experience to your own backyard.

 Your Owari Satsuma Mandarin is the hardiest of all the Mandarin trees.
-It’s disease and pest resistant and cold tolerant.
-Even though it can reach 12 feet in height, it can easily grow in a container if you prefer, and handle any pruning necessary to keep it a preferred shape and size.
+It's disease and pest resistant and cold tolerant.
+It can easily grow in a container if you prefer, and handle any pruning necessary to keep it a preferred shape and size.

 The dark green, evergreen foliage fills out its rounded nature well, giving it a vibrant, healthy appearance year-round.
 Its flowers are a delicate white bloom, and their fragrance will carry easily to the bees and butterflies who will love to stop by for a visit.